 Former Director General ASIO, Justice of the Industrial Court and thereafter Federal Court with Commissions in the NT and ACT Supreme Courts; famed champion of Aboriginal Land Rights arising from his appearance in the landmark Nabalco case 1968-71.
 He was the Inaugural Aboriginal Land Rights Commissioner.
 I wrote the Obituary A Remarkable Journey of an Inquiring Mind published NT News 1 May 2010 ↩

 The deliberations of the Royal Commission into the Australian Meat Industry re-named in Australian media as the ‘roo in the stew’ inquiry warrants a book all of its own.
-Counsel Assisting Neil McPhee QC and his intrepid junior Ken Hayne (now of the High Court of Australia) cut a swath through the industry.
+Counsel Assisting Neil McPhee QC and his intrepid junior Ken Hayne (later of the High Court of Australia and Banking Royal Commission) cut a swath through the industry.
 Regrettably, too few prosecutions were made or succeeded.
 The entire incident caused massive damage to the Australian export meat industry seriously damaging Australia’s standing as a reliable exporter of beef.
 It also played into the hands of the US meat industry who were looking for any reason to argue against meat imports ↩

 Justice Woodward also held Commissions in the NT and ACT as a Supreme Court Justice ↩

-I was accepted into Chambers at Latham 500 Burke Street; George Watkins, Tom Wodak (later County Court), Mal Speed (later ICC fame), Jim Parrish (later County Court) comprised the suite with me the most junior ↩
+I was accepted into Chambers at Latham 500 Burke Street; George Watkins, Tom Wodak (later County Court), Mal Speed (later ICC fame), Jim Parrish (later County Court), Terry Forrest (later Supreme Court of Victoria and Court of Appeal), Joe Bider (later Magistrate Victoria) comprised the suite with me the most junior ↩

 Dick Stanley took ‘silk’ the following year.
 I credited him as an outstanding Master who always had time for his ‘student’.
-Dick had read with Jim Gobbo later Supreme Court Judge and Governor of Victoria.
-In the context of the Bar that made Sir James Gobbo AC my ‘grandfather’ – I nice co-incidence as I had been at law school with his son Jeremy and he was among those who facilitated my admission to the Order of Malta ↩
+Dick had read with Jim Gobbo (Sir James Gobbo AC CVO QC), later Supreme Court Judge and Governor of Victoria.
+In the context of the Bar that made Sir James my ‘grandfather’ – I nice co-incidence as I had been at law school with his son Jeremy and he was among those who facilitated my admission to the Order of Malta ↩